 - The local plan process and its potential impact on design could be less effective if 'hostile' planning applications are made related to factors such as land supply issues; - In such a case as that above, it would need to be a requirement that developers engage with local planning authorities to establish what parameters might be appropriate.
-This could lead to disagreement and so the issue might lead to an adversarial situation with an issue of arbitration being a particular problem; - The potential difficulty with defining the level of prescription and detailing for sites; - Would the design codes for a particular site be subject to challenge and if so, what would be the process? - The need for developer recognition that standard design solutions may well not be appropriate, and this could affect their incentive to develop in certain locations; - The issue of public engagement is potentially difficult i.e. identifying what level this might take place and what the process might be; - Extensive public engagement could be time consuming and controversial; - There is an assumption that design code complicit development would be 'fast tracked'.
-This could mean that extensive design studies would be required for localities (which can be done and has been trialled in the development of the local listing project in Fylde) such that requirements for specific sites can be ascribed design coding or design requirements.
-The Local Design Guide that is currently being prepared would assist with this; - National Support and resourcing would be a key issue and how this would permeate to a local level; - Ensuring sufficient trained staff are able to take the process forward.
+This could lead to disagreement and so the issue might lead to an adversarial situation with an issue of arbitration being a particular problem;

+- There is potential difficulty with defining the level of prescription and detailing for sites; - Would the design codes for a particular site be subject to challenge and if so, what would be the process?
+How would compliance with a particular design code be assessed? - There is a need for developer recognition that standard design solutions may well not be appropriate, and this could affect their incentive to develop in certain locations; - The issue of public engagement is potentially difficult i.e. identifying what level of engagement might take place, when and how; - Extensive public engagement could be time consuming and controversial, in particular, in establishing a design code that relates to a theoretical future development; - There is an assumption that design code complicit development would be 'fast tracked'.
+This could mean that extensive design studies would be required for localities (which can be done and has been trialled in, for example, the development of local listing projects) such that requirements for specific sites can be ascribed design coding or design requirements.
+Existing local design guides would assist with this; - National Support and resourcing would be a key issue and how this would permeate to a local level; - Ensuring enough trained staff are able to take the process forward.

-In conclusion, it is considered that there is insufficient detail to allow the proposed changes to be assessed at this time.
+In conclusion, it is considered that there is insufficient detail to allow the proposed changes to be assessed thoroughly at this time.
 From the information currently available, the proposed changes to the planning system are focused too tightly upon the need to deliver new homes in sufficient quantity to meet the assumed need and neglect the consideration of the wider issues that the planning system addresses.
-It is also considered that the proposals set out in the white paper, will produce a rigid system of planning that is required to adhere to predetermined plans and standards and will not provide the flexibility of the current system that allows it to respond to unusual or exceptional circumstances.